About the Authors

 Marie Mounteer is a staff developer with the Teachers College Reading and Writing Project.
 She works to help teachers and students learn to find the joy of literacy, and believes literacy is a right, not a privilege, and a tool that empowers, engages, and fights injustice.
 Her passion is helping students who are working to become multilingual, and she helped develop and run the Project’s ELL Institute, as well as its Coaching of Writing Institute.
 Always seeking ways to help teachers reconnect with their craft, she has lead specialty groups and homegrown institutes at TCRWP designed to grow teachers' learning.
 Marie holds a Masters degree in Elementary Education and a Special Education Certificate.

-Kristine Mraz is coauthor—with Christine Hertz—of the new Kids First from Day One, which provides a practical blueprint for increasing the child-centeredness of your teaching practice.
+Kristine Mraz is coauthor—with Christine Hertz—of Kids First from Day One, which provides a practical blueprint for increasing the child-centeredness of your teaching practice.
 She and Christine previously teamed up for the bestselling A Mindset for Learning (coauthored with Christine Hertz), which provides practical and powerful strategies for cultivating optimism, flexibility, and empathy alongside traditional academic skills.

 Mike Ochs taught in New York City, Washington, DC, and Mississippi before joining TCRWP as a staff developer.
 He has led site-based staff development in schools across the country, helping hundreds of teachers build strong reading and writing workshops.
 Mike is especially dedicated to the work of helping all kids become engaged and thoughtful readers of informational texts, and is himself a writer of nonfiction texts for children.
 Mike has also contributed to many publications for teachers, including several books in the Units of Study series.